-In the General Partner's opinion the carrying amounts of trade and other receivables, cash and cash equivalents and trade, loans payable and other payables are reasonable approximations of the fair value of such financial instruments.
+In the General Partner's opinion the carrying amounts of trade and other receivables, cash and cash equivalents, loans payable, and trade and other payables are reasonable approximations of the fair value of such financial instruments.
 Consequently, in accordance with IFRS 7.29(a), no fair value disclosures are provided for such financial instruments.

-The General Partner has reviewed the fair value of the RESPARC Securities and considers that the market price reflects current adverse conditions affecting the financial position of HSH Nordbank to which the holders of the RESPARC Securities are exposed, and is not representative of the likely termination value of the RESPARC Securities.
+The General Partner has reviewed the fair value of the RESPARC Securities as at 31st December 2014 and considers that the market price reflects current adverse conditions affecting the financial position of HSH Nordbank to which the holders of the RESPARC Securities are exposed, and is not representative of the likely termination value of the RESPARC Securities.